 Huff, Diakite lead No. 9 Virginia past Columbia 60-42

-Huff, Diakite lead No. 9 Virginia past Columbia 60-42Virginia guard Casey Morsell (13) shoots over Columbia guard Jack Forrest (4) during an NCAA college basketball game in Charlottesville, Va., Saturday, Nov.
-16, 2019.
-(AP Photo/Andrew Shurtleff)
+This season, with increased opportunities, he’s turning into one of the Cavaliers’ top offensive weapons.

+“Points, if they come, they come, and if they don’t and we still get the win, it doesn’t really matter to me,” Huff said.

-CHARLOTTESVILLE, Va.
-(AP) -- Mamadi Diakite and Jay Huff scored 13 points each and No. 9 Virginia beat Columbia 60-42 on Saturday.
+Huff and Mamadi Diakite each scored 13 points Saturday and Virginia beat Columbia 60-42.

+“I was very impressed with the presence he had on the court,” Lions coach Jim Engles said.
+“I thought they used him well on ball screens and he just had a really good presence.
+He didn’t get sped up.
+It was very obvious to see that he knew what the next action was.
+He’s a really talented kid.”

+Huff did some scoring with a baby hook he worked on during the offseason.
+He made his only 3-point attempt and caught a pass from Kihei Clark for a reverse alley-oop dunk.
+He also grabbed six rebounds and blocked five shots in just under 20 minutes of action.

+“He definitely makes my job a little bit easier,” said Clark, the team’s point guard.
+“He can also space the floor and shoot the three, so that makes it hard on defenders for sure.”

-Kihei Clark added 10 points for the Cavaliers (3-0), who led 31-17 at halftime and substituted liberally throughout the second half.
+Clark added 10 points and five assists for the Cavaliers (3-0), who led 31-17 at halftime and substituted liberally throughout the second half.
 Walk-on Chase Coleman and redshirt freshman Francisco Caffaro each scored the first points of their college careers late in the game.

 BIG PICTURE